There is no shortage of recommended reading lists out there, and you likely have several books sitting on your shelf still waiting to be read.

 I also use a Google spreadsheet to keep track of what I’ve read for the year, as well as the total pages.
 You could either highlight completed titles in your list of book list or you could keep another sheet with just the name of the book, the number of pages, and the date you read it.

-This past year I read about 14 books, plus other casual reading and selections from larger works.
-Some of the full books I read include Spurgeon’s John Ploughman’s Pictures, AW Tozer’s The Knowledge of the Holy, and I Will: Nine Traits of the Outwardly Focused Christian by Thom Ranier.
+In 2018 I read about 14 books, plus other casual reading and selections from larger works.
+Some of the full books I read include a Spurgeon biography by Arnold Dalimore, The Hobbit by Tolkien, and The Peacemaking Church by Curt Heffelfinger.

 2. Schedule a Time to Read